-- The bike lane should be colored starting 16 feet prior to the intersection and in certain locations the bike lane markings can be extended through the intersection. - Shared lane arrow markings should be installed in conjunction with "share the road" signs.
+- The bike lane should be colored starting 16 feet prior to the intersection and in certain locations the bike lane markings can be extended through the intersection (see Image 1). - Shared lane arrow markings should be installed in conjunction with "share the road" signs.